-Newly qualified second-level teachers can expect to spend the first few years of their career in temporary and/ or part-time teaching positions, they experience the double whammy of a part-time income and an inferior pay scale.
-Ireland has a far higher proportion of temporary teaching positions at second-level compared to the OECD TALIS* average – 30% in Ireland compared to the OECD TALIS average of 15%.
+Because many newly qualified teachers spend the first few years of their career in temporary and/ or part-time teaching positions, they experience the double whammy of a part-time income and an inferior pay scale.
+Ireland has a far higher proportion of temporary teaching positions at second-level compared to the OECD TALIS average* - 30 per cent in Ireland compared to the OECD TALIS average of 15 per cent.

 ASTI GAINS FOR NEW TEACHERS

 Progress on CIDs

 From September 2015, second-level teachers become eligible for permanency after just two year’s teaching in a school.
 For an important update on CIDs, click here.
 This is far better than the entitlement under employment law where eligibility arises after four years of fixed term contracts.

 The deal, secured by the ASTI and TUI, aims to address the high level of casualisation in the second-level teaching profession.
 As a result Contracts of Indefinite Duration (CIDs) were awarded to 1,800 teachers in September 2015, compared to 1,000 in 2014.

 Teachers covering for those on career breaks and secondments also qualify for CIDs after two years under the new arrangements.